Tennessee Tech hosts Deveaux and Western Illinois

 Cookeville, Tennessee; Thursday, 8:30 p.m.
 EST

-BOTTOM LINE: Western Illinois visits Tennessee Tech after Trey Deveaux scored 23 points in Western Illinois’ 86-81 overtime victory over the Lindenwood Lions.
+BOTTOM LINE: Western Illinois visits Tennessee Tech after Trey Deveaux scored 23 points in Western Illinois’ 86-81 overtime win against the Lindenwood Lions.

-The Golden Eagles have gone 9-3 at home.
-Tennessee Tech is fourth in the OVC with 24.4 defensive rebounds per game led by Daniel Egbuniwe averaging 5.0.
+The Golden Eagles have gone 9-3 in home games.
+Tennessee Tech has a 3-1 record in games decided by less than 4 points.

-The Leathernecks are 5-14 against OVC opponents.
-Western Illinois averages 10.9 turnovers per game and is 5-5 when winning the turnover battle.
+The Leathernecks are 5-14 in conference play.
+Western Illinois is 5-5 when it wins the turnover battle and averages 10.9 turnovers per game.

-Tennessee Tech averages 9.5 made 3-pointers per game, 2.5 more made shots than the 7.0 per game Western Illinois allows.
-Western Illinois averages 68.3 points per game, 5.6 fewer points than the 73.9 Tennessee Tech allows to opponents.
+Tennessee Tech averages 72.3 points per game, 0.9 more points than the 71.4 Western Illinois allows.
+Western Illinois averages 7.9 made 3-pointers per game this season, 0.8 more makes per game than Tennessee Tech allows.

-TOP PERFORMERS: Egbuniwe is averaging 10.3 points and 6.6 rebounds for the Golden Eagles.
+TOP PERFORMERS: Rodney Johnson Jr. is scoring 13.5 points per game and averaging 5.8 rebounds for the Golden Eagles.
 Matthew Sells is averaging 2.0 made 3-pointers over the last 10 games.

-Sean Smith is averaging 10.5 points, 3.5 assists and 1.6 steals for the Leathernecks.
+Marko Maletic is averaging 16.3 points for the Leathernecks.
 Deveaux is averaging 16.4 points over the last 10 games.

 LAST 10 GAMES: Golden Eagles: 6-4, averaging 72.5 points, 32.9 rebounds, 14.4 assists, 6.3 steals and 2.0 blocks per game while shooting 43.4% from the field.
 Their opponents have averaged 73.4 points per game.